prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 Reliability intelligence provides a way to describe known problems with software in a machine readiable way.
 This enables you to automatically detect and mitigate problems in your environment without spending troubleshooting and researching the problem yourself.

-This scenario explores CRE-2024-006, a [known issue](https://github.com/strimzi/strimzi-kafka-operator/issues/6046) with using the Strimzi Kafka topic operator.
+This scenario explores CRE-2024-006, a [known issue](https://github.com/strimzi/strimzi-kafka-operator/issues/6046) with the Strimzi Kafka topic operator.

 ```
 {